News, opinions, photos and facts from Ocean Conservancy

-Anna Zivian is Senior Manager of Ocean Conservancy's Knowledge Management team.
+Anna Zivian is the Senior Research Fellow on Ocean Conservancy's Science team.
 As a mountain woman from Colorado working on ocean issues, she knows firsthand that every state is an ocean state.
 Many of her favorite rock climbs overlook the sea.

 Rose George’s recent book, “Ninety Percent of Everything,” offers an outsider’s look inside an immensely important, but remarkably obscure industry.
 George is a stranger on a strange sea, but she is able to enter deeply into the world of the shipping industry in a short time.